GSYH/Biostat625HW3/README.md

 ## Main Features

-- **Simple linear regression model fitting (slr())**: use your independent variable x and observed values of the dependent variable y to get intercept(beta0), slope(beta1), predicted values, and residuals.
+- **Simple linear regression model fitting**: use your independent variable x and observed values of the dependent variable y to get intercept(beta0), slope(beta1), predicted values, and residuals.

-- **R-Squared (r_squared())**: R_Squared is the proportion of variance in the dependent variable explained by the model.
+- **R-Squared**: R_Squared is the proportion of variance in the dependent variable explained by the model.
 Optional for you have Adjusted_R_Squared, this tells you how well a model explains the variance in the dependent variable, considering the number of independent variables used in the model.

 - **Plot the regression**:  uses fitted value which we first fit the SLR model.
 Then it helps you plot the data points and the regression line, along with a best-fit line.